codio-content/Linux-Users_and_Permissions/.guides/content/Understanding-numerical-mode-assignment-3446.md

 ```
 # Add the -r ecursive option
-chmod -r 755 content/
+chmod -R 755 content/
 ```

-By adding the `chmod -r` option, _bash_ uses the _recursive strategy_ to change the modes of the file hierarchies and not just the directory itself.
+By adding the `chmod -R` option, _bash_ uses the _recursive strategy_ to change the modes of the file hierarchies and not just the directory itself.

 ### Why `755`?